Dynatrace/openkit-java/docs/example.md

 ```

-## Terminating the OpenKit instance
+## Terminating the OpenKit Instance

 When an OpenKit instance is no longer needed (e.g. the application using OpenKit is shut down), the previously
 obtained instance can be cleared by invoking the `shutdown` method.